Nearsoft/apprentice/07 - Javascript/README.md

 To access one of the elements inside an array, you’ll need to use the brackets and a number like this: `myArray[3]`.
 This number is called the element `index`.
-Javascript arrays begin with an index value of `0`, so the first element will always be inside `[0]`.
+JavaScript arrays begin with an index value of `0`, so the first element will always be inside `[0]`.

     > var fruits = ['apple', 'orange', 'banana']
     > fruit[1]